cubefs/cubefs/docs/source/user-guide/master.rst

-   "clusterName", "string", "The cluster identifier", "Yes" "exporterPort", "int", "The prometheus exporter port", "No" "consulAddr", "string", "The consul register addr for prometheus exporter", "No"
+   "clusterName", "string", "The cluster identifier", "Yes" "exporterPort", "int", "The prometheus exporter port", "No" "consulAddr", "string", "The consul register addr for prometheus exporter", "No" "metaNodeReservedMem","string","If the metanode memory is below this value, it will be marked as read-only."

 **Example:**